Finance

 Renters Tax Credit

 The Residential Renters Tax Credit provides savings of up to $525 a year to Manitobans who rent their principal residence.
 Individuals who rent a residential property in Manitoba may claim up to $43.75 per month for each month they rented their home in a given year.
 This includes individuals renting a social housing property, and individuals who claim non-EIA rent assist benefits.
+Seniors are eligible for a maximum top-up amount of $300 minus 0.75% of family net income.

 School Tax Credit for Homeowners

-• $87.50 minus 1.0% of family income in excess of $15,000; and% of family income in excess of $15,000; and
+• $87.50 minus 1.0% of family income in excess of $15,000; and % of family income in excess of $15,000; and

-• The Total of the following amounts:
+• The total of the following amounts:

 • the individuals' education property tax credit for the year,